3rd Battalion, 7th Marines: Operation Iraqi Freedom

 3/7 re-deployed in support of OIF again in August 2008, once again to the Al Qaim area—in western Al Anbar Province, abutting the Syrian border.
-Their area of responsibility was much larger than any other time, including Husaybah to the west, all the way east to Hit.
 Due to status of forces agreements with the Iraqi government, operations were very limited and the battalion served in an "operational overwatch" role for the Iraqi forces.
 They returned from that deployment in March 2009.